alexberriman/newtondb/README.md

 const db = new newton(scientists, { primaryKey: "id" });
 ```

-> :warning: if you intend to query your data by your primary key, it is highly recommended you instantiate your database with a primary key to optimize reads.
+> :warning: **Performance warning**: while `primaryKey` is optional, it is highly recommended you set this when you instantiate Newton in order to optimize read performance.

 If the value of your primary key is a scalar value (`string` or `number`), you can query your collection by the value directly: